EdwinLi09/Tic-Tac-Toe/README.md

-Through Visual Studio Code, I created a Tic Tac Toe game within the console which allows two users to manually input their shapes into the grid wherever they like, just like a typical tic tac toe game.
-With this personal project, I was able to gain experience with coding in C++ programming.
+Using Visual Studio Code, I developed a console-based Tic Tac Toe game that allows two users to manually input their shaped into the grid, replicating the original game.
+This personal project provided me with valuable experience in C++ programming.